One secret to getting the right paint job is using the best brush for the work.

 Better is a subjective term when it comes to either bristle or foam brushes.

 It will depend on what type of material you are covering, the type of paint being used, the size of the project, and whether you want to see the brush strokes or not.

 If you are working on a larger project and are OK with some visible brush strokes, then the bristle brush you need to use is obvious.

-Although a foam brush generally takes more work and will wear out much faster compared to a bristle brush.
+A foam brush however will generally take more work and will wear out much faster compared to a bristle brush.

 For small projects over smooth surfaces, a foam brush is arguably the best choice.